 PhD Candidate, Faculty of Environmental Studies.
 Punam’s research is an extension of her work as a social justice activist.
 Her dissertation research theorizes the intersectionality of gender, race, and class within processes of urbanization.
 Focusing on the position, survival strategies, and resistance of low income women of colour, she uses case studies based in the ghettos and slums of Toronto and Nairobi.

 PhD Candidate, Department of Sociology.
-Left & Labor’s problematic history of representing marginalized populations constitutes my main area of interest.
+The Left and Labour’s problematic history of representing marginalized populations constitutes my main area of interest.
 In my dissertation research I plan to compare labour unions’ engagement with workfare issues in Toronto, Frankfurt and Stockholm.

 PhD Candidate, Graduate Program of Sociology.
-Burak Kose is a PhD candidate in Graduate Program in Sociology at York University, Canada, and affiliated with the City Institute at the same university.
+Burak Kose is a PhD candidate in Graduate Program in Sociology at York University, Canada.
 He holds BA degrees in Political Science & International Relations and Sociology from Bogazici University, Turkey, and an MA degree in Social & Political Thought from the University of Sussex, United Kingdom.
 Burak’s academic interests are in urban studies, development studies, and political ecology as well as Marxist, poststructuralist, and postcolonial theories.
 His research areas are developmental and post-developmental geographies of urbanization, political ecologies of planetary urbanization, urban-rural relations and accumulation by dispossession, neoliberalization of urban governance and planning and the politics of land and housing in squatter settlements, and urban and rural social movements with a focus on the Middle East and South Asia.

 PhD Candidate, Faculty of Environmental Studies.
 Darren’s research brings together queer theory, sociospatial theory, and urban political ecology as the basis for a queer/ed urban ecology.
 Broadly, his work is concerned with gentrification as an increasingly naturalized urban process.
 In this vein, queer urban ecology constitutes an attempt to counter capital-driven transformations of urban-natures (e.g. parks and public spaces).
 Through both critical and reparative gestures, Darren’s work seeks to articulate an embodied agency sensitive to sexual difference and driven by desire.
 His work can be tracked at http://queerurbanecologies.wordpress.com and he’s always up for taking a walk through Toronto’s shifting urban landscape.